Early Childhood Development

 AI Innovations Prize

 Solutions that are propelled by advanced computing techniques or that leverage artificial intelligence to address the Challenge are eligible for the AI Innovations Prize.
 This prize is made possible by The Patrick J. McGovern Foundation and Schmidt Futures.
 The Patrick J. McGovern Foundation is dedicated to improving the lives of individuals and our global community through neuroscience research and information technology.
 Schmidt Futures is a philanthropic initiative founded by Eric and Wendy Schmidt that bets early on people who will make our world better — helping people to achieve more for others by applying advanced science and technology thoughtfully and by working together across fields.
-Up to $200,000 will be granted across several recipients selected for the prize.
-Eligible Solver teams may be selected from any of Solve's four current Solve's four current Global Challenges.
+Up to $500,000 will be granted across several recipients selected for the prize.
+Eligible Solver teams may be selected from any of Solve's four current Global Challenges.